thomasrandria98/Telangana_Groundwater_Quality_Data_Analysis/README.md

 ![](Figures/Telangana_Nagarkurnool_Nitrate_WQ_Map.png)

 For reference, WHO Drinking Water Standards for Nitrate is 50 mg/L.
 Our dataset shows paramount examples of Nitrate contamination.
+Exceedances were recorded in almost every location in Nagarkurnool at least once within the dataset.

 Fluoride would be another key contaminant for analysis in further study.